3Hren/blackhole/README.md

  - **Extremely fast.**

    Blackhole is designed to be the fastest logger in C++.
-   Dark template magic inside.
-   You are not paying for things you don't use.
+   This includes dark template magic inside, but you are not paying for things you don't use.

  - **Highly configurable.**